-- 1. Stove top or deep frying is prohibited. - 2.
-Students are not permitted to add any cooking or baking appliances to the kitchens, including counter appliances.
+1. Stove top (pan) or deep frying is prohibited.

-- 3. Cooking and baking processes must be actively supervised at all times.
+- 2. Students are not permitted to add any cooking or baking appliances to the kitchens, including counter appliances. - 3.
+Cooking and baking processes must be actively supervised at all times.
 Users may not leave microwaves, stovetops or ovens unattended for any amount of time. - 4.
 Use only microwave safe cookware, utensils and containers in the microwave.
 Metal cannot be used in microwaves. - 5.
 If an exhaust fan system is in place/available, turn it on to begin before cooking to maintain air movement out of the room. - 6.
-Follow instructions related to adding water, timer setting, power settings, cover removal or use, stirring, etc. - 7.
+Follow instructions related to adding water, timing setting, power settings, cover removal or use, stirring, etc. - 7.
 For microwave ovens, set the timer according to instructions.
 Immediately stop cooking and unplug the microwave if smoke or fire occurs. - 8.
 When preparing microwave popcorn, do not rely on the popcorn setting for the time indicated on the bag, as all microwaves vary.
 Turn off the microwave as popcorn popping slows down. - 9.
-If the food does catch fire or start to smoke turn burners off, or cancel the cook process and shut off the unit immediately (unplug the microwave if safe to do so) - 10.
-If fire alarm activates, shut down the food preparation and leave the room according to the fire evacuation procedures for the building. - 11.
-If a fire starts inside the building, follow fire evacuation procedures i.Stop all activities immediately ii.
-Assess that all persons can evacuate the area iii.
-Follow EXIT signs to the nearest safe exit iv.Use the stairs v.
-Move away from the building vi.Do not re-enter the building without an "all clear"
+If the food does catch fire or start to smoke turn burners off, or cancel the cook process and shut off the unit immediately (unplug the microwave if safe to do so). - 10.
+If fire alarm activates, shut down the food preparation and leave the room according to the fire evacuation procedures for the building.
+Report the fire alarm cause to University Police or other first responders/campus staff. - 11.
+If a fire starts inside the building, follow fire evacuation procedures - i.
+Stop all activities immediately - ii.
+Assess that all persons can evacuate the area assist others if possible or necessary - iii.
+Follow EXIT signs to the nearest safe exit - iv.
+Use the stairs; not the elevator - v.
+Move away from the building - vi.
+Do not re-enter the building without an "all clear"